euphort-wind/euphort-wind.github.io/content/post/latvia/index.md

     image: 6dish.jpg
     caption: Latvian Gray Peas with Bacon and Onion
 ---
 Hej!
-I want to share an extract of my experience from visiting the magnificent Latvia.
+I want to share an extract of my experience of visiting magnificent Latvia.
 I was there in December 2023.
 Below are some notes on what I tasted, saw and listened to.<br>
-<b>Important:</b> I only share my own experience and recommend the things what I personally liked.
+<b>Important:</b> I only share my own experience and recommend the things that I personally tried and liked.
 Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.

 <b>🗺 Places:</b> Riga, Jurmala, Tukums.<br>